saci5314/engine-thermal-build/README.md

 All models are wrong.
 Fortunately, this model is fun.

 ## Where does the heat come from?
 Where does it go?
-The structural component of the thrust chamber assembly (TCA) will have some maximum total heat capacity bounded by a melting temperature, or a temperature above/below which the material properties of the TCA are unnaceptable.
-Where does the heat come from?
-Where does it go?
+The structural matter of a thrust chamber assembly (TCA) will have some maximum total heat capacity bounded by a melting temperature, or a temperature above/below which the material properties of the TCA are unnaceptable.

 The propellants enter the TCA vaporized or as close to saturation temperature as is desirable for your injector design.
 Chemical potential energy is converted to the kinetic/vibrational energy of reacting particles.
 They'll do two things to echange heat with your thrust chamber.
 First, they'll smack into the wall.
 Second, dipoles will emit radiation, some of which the TCA will absorb.
 Once all this energy is transfered to the TCA, we must figure out what to do with it quickly.
 We can expell it by convection with a coolant or by radiating it outwards.
 Additionally, we can put coolants or ablators between the wall and the combustion gas to eat this energy before it reaches the TCA in the first place.